aazurill/QuickChart/README.md

-# QuickChart
+# StockNewsBar
-Simple Chrome extension to quickly pull up a popup of a stock chart from Finviz
+Chrome Extension which presents market news in real-time at the top of users window